 There are many species of sea fish in UK waters, and one of the most exciting aspects of sea fishing is never quite knowing what will be caught.
 While the most common fish such as cod and bass are easy to identify it is amazing how many anglers (of all experience levels) struggle to identify what they catch.
-For example some anglers never bother learning the difference between flounder, plaice and dab and referring to them all generically as flatties, while others get mullet and bass, or pollock and coalfish confused.
+For example, some anglers never bother learning the difference between flounder, plaice and dab and refer to them all generically as flatties, while others get mullet and bass, or pollock and coalfish confused.
 It is worth learning to identify UK sea fish so that anglers know exactly what they have caught.

 Key Features of Fish Species Found Around the UK

-This website features profiles of over two hundred species – all of which are confirmed as being found in British waters.
+This website features profiles of over one hundred species – all of which are confirmed as being found in British waters.
 Information is included on the distribution of species, what they feed on, where they are found and how to catch them.
 As well as this there is information on many different non-fish species such as crabs, lobsters, jellyfish and other marine creatures.
 A page showing the differences between some of the most commonly confused UK fish species is also available by clicking here.